 Like Vodafone, Three claims that 98 per cent of the country will be covered by the end of 2015.

-Best 4G tariffs: SIM-only
+Best SIM-only 4G deals

 When it comes to tariffs, there's plenty of scope for complexity, with varying costs for devices, options to upgrade and a whole lot more.
-So we’re starting with SIM-only deals to see how the prices vary when you're paying for data only.
-All three 4G providers offer unlimited calls and unlimited text messages on these plans.
+So we're starting with SIM-only deals to see how the prices vary when you're paying for data only.

 Best 4G tariffs: Splitting devices and data